My name is Robin Valk, and I run Radio To Go.

 Radio To Go ebooks launched in 2014, with 'Survivors': 14 portraits of long-standing Midlands musicians, drawn for and updated from posts in this blog.
 More ebooks are in the pipeline.

 I am based in Birmingham, a great city with a terrific music scene.
 It's a brilliant place from which to run a national and international client roster.
-I speak passable German, and fluent French.
+I speak rudimentary German and fluent French.

-I continue to present and produce on radio, with rare live DJ sorties.
-For two years since its launch, I produced a string of shows: Live recordings, interviews and in-studio conversations with music, all with local musicians, to air on the excellent Brum Radio.
+I continue to present and produce, with rare Live DJ sorties.
+For two years since its launch, I produced a string of shows: Live recordings, interviews and in-studio conversations with music, all with local musicians, to air on the excellent internet station Brum Radio.
 I also set up the programming for non-live hours for the station, working from a fiercely and proudly local music library, built with the enthusiastic help of our area's brilliant musicians.

 At the end of 2017 going in to 2018, I also produced two full length documentaries, one on Jazz player Chris Bowden, and the other on folk veteran Gordon Giltrap.
 Again, these can be found on the Radio page.